 McClellan’s Delay Buys Johnston Time

 On April 4, McClellan’s 120,000-man army began its march up the peninsula.
 The next day, the advance came to a halt when the Federals encountered Confederate forces of about 10,000 men, dug in along the Warwick River near Yorktown.
-Erroneously believing that the Rebel forces outnumbered his army, McClellan settled in for a siege rather than attack.
+Erroneously believing that the Confederate forces outnumbered his army, McClellan settled in for a siege rather than an attack.
 The resulting one-month delay enabled Confederate General Joseph E. Johnston to redeploy troops from northern Virginia to the peninsula.
 Despite the delay at Yorktown, by late May, McClellan’s army had his army encamped along both sides of the Chickahominy River, only several miles from Richmond.

 Lee Replaces Johnston after the Battle of Seven Pines

 When heavy spring rains flooded the Chickahominy, Confederate General Joseph E. Johnston seized the opportunity to attack McClellan’s army while the swollen river divided it.
-On May 31, Rebel troops launched attacks against the isolated Third and Fourth of Corps of the Army of the Potomac near Seven Pines and Fair Oaks, Virginia.
+On May 31, Confederate troops launched attacks against the isolated Third and Fourth Corps of the Army of the Potomac near Seven Pines and Fair Oaks, Virginia.
 Around dusk, General Johnston was severely wounded, and G.W.
 Smith assumed temporary command of the army.
 Smith renewed the attack on June 1, but the Confederates made little headway against the reinforced Federals.
 The Battle of Seven Pines ended on the evening of June 1.

 Following the Battle of Seven Pines, McClellan sat idly for nearly a month developing plans for a siege of Richmond.
 Taking advantage of McClellan’s inactivity, Lee prepared for an offensive designed to drive the Union army away from Richmond.
 On June 25, the two armies clashed at Oak Grove in what was the first in a series of six battles known as the Seven Days Battles.
-At the Battle of Oak Grove, Rebel forces repulsed Federals attempting to position siege guns within the range of Richmond.
+At the Battle of Oak Grove, Confederate forces repulsed Federals attempting to position siege guns within the range of Richmond.

-Battle of Beaver Dam Creek
+June 26 — Battle of Beaver Dam Creek

-Battle of Gaines’ Mill
+June 27 — Battle of Gaines’ Mill

-Battle of Savage’s Station
+June 29 — Battle of Savage’s Station

 Lee continued to pursue doggedly and struck the Union army again on June 29, at Savage’s Station.
 Although the results of the Battle of Savage’s Station were inconclusive, the retreating Federals abandoned over 2,500 wounded soldiers in a field hospital.

-Battle of Glendale
+June 30 — Battle of Glendale

 On June 30, at the Battle of Glendale, Lee tried unsuccessfully, to prevent McClellan’s retreating army from reaching the James River.
 The battle results were inconclusive, but McClellan extracted his retreating army to a stronger defensive position on Malvern Hill.

-Battle of Malvern Hill
+July 1 — Battle of Malvern Hill

-The next day, the Rebels suffered heavy casualties trying to dislodge the Federals during the Battle of Malvern Hill.
+The next day, the Confederates suffered heavy casualties trying to dislodge the Federals during the Battle of Malvern Hill.
 Despite the Union victory, McClellan withdrew his army and entrenched near the James River, protected by Union gunboats.